Hong Kong Eye Hospital

-Hong Kong Eye Hospital, located in Kowloon City District, Hong Kong, is a secondary and tertiary eye referral centre, and also the house of the Department of Ophthalmology and Visual Science of the Chinese University of Hong Kong (CUHK).
+Hong Kong Eye Hospital (香港眼科醫院; HKEH), located in Kowloon City District, Hong Kong, is a secondary and tertiary eye referral centre, and also the house of the Department of Ophthalmology and Visual Science of the Chinese University of Hong Kong (CUHK).
 The hospital provides training programmes in ophthalmology for medical students of both the CUHK and the University of Hong Kong.

 History

 Hong Kong Eye Hospital was officially opened on 15 September 1993 by David Robert Ford, Chief Secretary of Hong Kong.